mulle-sde/mulle-sde/README.md

 **mulle-sde** is a command-line based software development environment.
 The idea is to organize your project with the filesystem, and then let **mulle-sde** reflect the changed filesystem back to the "Makefile".
+An important aspect of a **mulle-sde** project is, that your project is can still be built without **mulle-sde installed.

+**mulle-sde** has little to no benefit for an existing project that has no dependencies and that you are loathe to reorganize to fit the mulle-sde workflow.

 **mulle-sde**